constfun/create-react-WebExtension/README.md

 # Create React WebExtension [![Build Status](https://travis-ci.org/pacemkr/create-react-web-extension.svg?branch=master)](https://travis-ci.org/facebookincubator/create-react-app)

-Create React and TypeScript powered web extensions with no build configuration.
+Create WebExtensions with no build configuration and common sense conveniences.<br>

-WebExtensions API's is the cross-browser system for extending and modifying the capability of a browser.
-[Read more on MDN](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).
+WebExtension API's is the widely adopted system for extending and modifying the capability of a browser.<br>

-This project is a fork of the excellent [create-react-app](https://github.com/facebookincubator/create-react-app) project.
-The focus is on simplicity and compatibility with the upstream project.

-## Differences to Create React App (upstream)

-### TypeScript

-It keeps me sane.
-If you wan't a version without TypeScript, open an issue.

-As the basis for this project I've forked `create-react-typescript#2.5.0` and pulled in the latest release version of `create-react-app#1.0.10`. _(July 2017)_

-### Multiple create-react-app "packs"

-WebExtensions are comprised of background scripts, content scripts, option pages, and popup pages.
-Each of these is a separate set of HTML, CSS, and JavaScript.

-However, `create-react-app` produces a single set of `index.html`, `main.js`, and `main.css` as its build output.
-This is a simple and sensible default considering the goals of the upstream project.

-As noted above, the need for multiple sets of HTML, CSS, and JS files is unavoidable even for the simplest of extensions.
-Create React WebExtensions addresses this need by introducing a simple concept of packs on top of `create-react-app`.

-**Any subdirectory containing an empty file named `.pack` will produce its own set of HTML, CSS, and JavaScript, using the same rules as any stand alone Create React app.
-This feature is strictly opt-in.**

-Mostly, this is a difference that you don't have to worry about.
-This addition does not change the workflow at all.
-Simply create a new project and use the same workflow as with any Create React app, the directory structure should make sense.

-*The rest of this document is taken almost entirely verbatim from Create React App.*
-*All the same rules apply.*

-# Create React App

-Create React apps with no build configuration.

-* [Getting Started](#getting-started) – How to create a new app.
+* [Getting Started](#getting-started) – How to create a new extension.
-* [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop apps bootstrapped with Create React App.
+* [User Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md) – How to develop extensions bootstrapped with Create React WebExtension.

-Create React App works on macOS, Windows, and Linux.<br>
-If something doesn’t work please [file an issue](https://github.com/facebookincubator/create-react-app/issues/new).
+* [WebExtensions on MDN](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) - API reference and tutorials for developing WebExtensions.

+This project is a fork of, and owes a great debt to, the all around excellent [Create React App (CRA)](https://github.com/facebookincubator/create-react-app).<br>
+The latest version of Create React WebExtension (CRWX) is in sync with create-react-app#v1.0.12.<br>
+A detailed description of patches and features relative to CRA is included in `packages/react-scripts/README.md`.

+## Highlights

+- No configuration or difficult to make decisions to get started.
+- Start from scratch or consult friendly examples.
+- Cross-browser, hot module replacement as you work on your extension.
+- Works seamlessly on HTTPS and Content Security Policy protected pages.
+- Individual modules can be written in TypeScript, Ocaml, ReasonML, or JavaScript.
+- Includes CSS conveniences such as style-loader and autoprefixer.
+- At any time, you can "eject" Create React WebExtension from your project to relinquish full control over the webpack configuration.

 ## Limitations

+* Although based based on a mature project, CRWX introduces significant changes.
+You'd be an early adopter.
-* Only tested on macOS, Firefox, and Chrome.
+* Tested on macOS, Firefox, and Chrome.

+If something doesn’t work please be kind and [file an issue](https://github.com/constfun/create-react-WebExtension/issues/new).
+## Getting Started

-## Installation
+### Installation

 Install [yarn](https://yarnpkg.com/lang/en/docs/install/), or [npm](https://www.npmjs.com/get-npm).